aakashverma1124/DataStructuresUsingJava/DataStructuresUsingJava/README.md

 <ul>
   <li> You need to be good at Java.</li>
   <li> You should have proper understaing of OOPs.</li>
-  <li> And you should already know the concepts and algorithms for implementing these Data Structures.
+  <li> And you should already have a little bit idea of these concepts and algorithms for implementing these Data Structures.
 Only then you'll be able to understand the codes.</li>
  </ul>